-With more than 6,600 square kilometres to explore, Banff National Park is a winter enthusiast’s wonderland.
+With more than 6,600 square kilometers to explore, Banff National Park is a winter enthusiast’s wonderland.
 There’s no better place to take advantage of quintessential Canadian activities within a half-hour radius.

-Here are the top 8 things to do in Banff National Park in winter:
+Here are the top 8 things to do with the family in Banff National Park in winter: